Location: Home > Projects > XBox 360 Controller > Mac OS X driver

 Sadly, my PowerMac has died, which as my primary development machine has slowed progress.

-I have added a version of the driver without support for the Guitar Hero controller, to allow the Guitar Hero for Mac game to work (it attempts to access hardware directly, which doesn't work if a real driver has claimed the device).
+I have added a version of the driver without support for the Guitar Hero controller, to allow the Guitar Hero for Mac game to work (it attempts to access hardware directly, which doesn’t work if a real driver has claimed the device).
+It works by automatically tweaking the driver’s Info.plist, but a reboot will be required after any changes.

 Downloads

-Driver (disk image)
+Newest version: Driver (disk image) Source (ZIP file)

 The Driver disk image contains an installer, which when run will install the driver, and a Preference Pane to control it.